eyeonus/Trade-Dangerous/README.md

 In the list below, you'll see `--detail` and `-v` listed together.
 This indicates that `-v` is the short-form for `--detail`.

+##Filing under D for Default
+You can store preferred/default arguments/options in text files called "fromfiles".
+Each command automatically looks for a file called ".tdrc_<command>", so for the shipvendor command it looks for ".tdrc_shipvendor".
+Note the leading '.'.
+You can also specify your own "fromfiles".
+See "Fromfiles" below for more details.

 ##Basic Usage:

     trade.py command arguments